junchenfeng/GeneralizedTreatmentEffectToolbox/readme.txt

 The current version is a replica of Heckman, Urzua and Vytlacil (2006), whose detailed documentation can be found at "http://jenni.uchicago.edu/underiv/".

-As a pre-requisite, you need to install two pacakges:
+As a pre-requisite, you need to have the following libraries:
+(i) numpy
-(i)Parallel Python(pp)
+(ii)Parallel Python(pp)
-(ii)Python Spatial Analysis Library(pysal)  - [needed for Probit model, which I am too lazy to write myself]
+(iii)Python Spatial Analysis Library(pysal)  - [needed for Probit model, which I am too lazy to write myself] (iv) os - needed to run my example

 The current version offers the following four estimator for Generalized Roy Model:
 (1) Linear in outcome equation, normal distribution for the error term